Hasna878/upload-client/README.md

 Static Code Analysis Setup (Checkstyle)

-For the upload-client module of my AWS Java project, I configured Checkstyle as a static code analysis tool.
-Checkstyle analyses the Java source code without executing it and reports style and formatting issues.
+This project uses Checkstyle as a static code analysis tool.
+Checkstyle examines the Java source code without executing it and reports formatting issues, style violations, and potential problems.

-I created a configuration file at:
+The goal is to enforce consistent coding standards and improve code readability and maintainability.

+📁 Checkstyle Configuration

+A custom Checkstyle rule file is provided at:

 config/checkstyle/checkstyle.xml

-This file defines the rules used by Checkstyle, for example:
+This file defines the style rules applied to the project, including:

-maximum line length of 120 characters,
+Maximum line length: 120 characters

-4-space indentation,
+Indentation rules: 4 spaces

-mandatory braces for control structures (if, for, while, …),
+Mandatory braces for control structures (if, for, while, etc.)

-whitespace and formatting conventions.
+Enforced whitespace and formatting conventions

+These rules are applied automatically during the Maven build process.

+🔧 Maven Integration

-Checkstyle is integrated into the Maven build using the maven-checkstyle-plugin in pom.xml.
-The plugin is declared inside the <build><plugins> section and references the custom configuration file:
+Checkstyle is integrated through the maven-checkstyle-plugin inside the project's pom.xml.
+The plugin executes Checkstyle during the verify phase of the Maven lifecycle.

+Extract from pom.xml
 <plugin>
     <groupId>org.apache.maven.plugins</groupId>
     <artifactId>maven-checkstyle-plugin</artifactId>
     <version>3.3.1</version>

     <configuration>
         <configLocation>config/checkstyle/checkstyle.xml</configLocation>
         <failsOnError>true</failsOnError>
         <linkXRef>false</linkXRef>
     </configuration>

     <executions>
         <execution>
             <id>checkstyle-validation</id>